biotaphy/tutorials/_sphinx_config/pages/glossary.rst

     A grid (in this context) is a geospatial region represented as a contiguous set of square polygons (cells) to be used for matrix creation.
 Grids are created as vector data, in shapegrid format.

-  Raster Data
-    Geospatial data best represented in raster format generally has one value at every point.
-The area to be represented is split up into a grid, with each grid cell containing a value.
-Elevation, temperature, precipitation are examples of data generally represented as raster.

   Species Distribution Model
     A species distribution model is a estimation of potential habitat for a particular